Cover: Introductory Statistics: A Student-Centered Approach, 1st Edition by Ann Cannon; Daren Starnes; Josh Tabor

 Josh Tabor

-Josh Tabor has enjoyed teaching Introductory and AP® Statistics for more than 26 years.
-He received a BS in mathematics from Biola University, in La Mirada, California.
-In recognition of his outstanding work as an educator, Josh was named one of five finalists for Arizona Teacher of the Year in 2011.
-He is a past member of the AP® Statistics Development Committee (2005–2009), as well as an experienced Table Leader, Question Leader, and Exam Leader at the AP® Statistics Reading.
+Josh Tabor has enjoyed teaching on-level and AP® Statistics to high school students for more than 26 years, most recently at The Potter’s School.
+He received a BS in Mathematics from Biola University, in La Mirada, California.
+In recognition of his outstanding work as an educator, Josh was named one of the five finalists for Arizona Teacher of the Year in 2011.
+He is a past member of the AP® Statistics Development Committee (2005–2009) as well as an experienced Reader, Table Leader, Question Leader, and Exam Leader at the AP® Statistics Reading since 1999.
 In 2013, Josh was named to the SAT® Mathematics Development Committee.
-Josh is a member of the American Statistical Association (ASA) and was a reviewer for the ASA’s Pre-K–12 Guidelines for Assessment and Instruction in Statistics Education II (GAISE II).
-Each year, Josh leads many workshops and frequently speaks at local, national, and international conferences.
-In addition to teaching and speaking, he has authored articles in The American Statistician, The Mathematics Teacher, STATS Magazine, and The Journal of Statistics Education.
-Josh is coauthor of The Practice of Statistics (now in its seventh edition), the best-selling textbook for AP® Statistics, and of Statistics and Probability with Applications (now in its fourth edition), a popular choice for high school introductory statistics.
-Combining his love of statistics and sports, Josh teamed with Christine Franklin to write Statistical Reasoning in Sports, an innovative textbook for statistical literacy courses.
+Each year, Josh leads one-week AP® Summer Institutes and one-day College Board workshops around the country and frequently speaks at local, national, and international conferences.
+In addition to teaching and speaking, Josh has authored articles in The American Statistician, The Mathematics Teacher, STATS Magazine, and The Journal of Statistics Education.
+Combining his love of statistics and love of sports, Josh teamed with Christine Franklin to write Statistical Reasoning in Sports, an innovative textbook for on-level statistics courses.
+Josh is also coauthor of the popular on-level text - Statistics and Probability with Applications (now in its fifth edition) and the new college text Introductory Statistics: A Student-Centered Approach.
 Outside of work, Josh enjoys gardening, traveling, and playing board games with his family.

 Table of Contents